shigenobu/FluentNetting/README.md

 ### feature

-'FluentNest' is fluent forwarding message received server based on [Fluent forward protocol v1 specification](https://github.com/fluent/fluentd/wiki/Forward-Protocol-Specification-v1).
+'FluentNest' is fluent forwarding message received server that is based on [Fluent forward protocol v1 specification](https://github.com/fluent/fluentd/wiki/Forward-Protocol-Specification-v1).
-This library is enable to receive from fluentd or fluent-bit forward output message.
+This library is supported for both fluentd and fluent-bit.

 ### supported message mode (format)